...In the end, everyone is aware of this:

 This blog will probably take me in all kinds of directions — who knows? — exploring and borrowing the bones of my heritage, my environment, my responsibilities.
 The bones of books, articles, poems — writing, that is, whether mine or others’.
 The tone may be reflective at times, or informing, probably opinionated on occasion, and (I’m hoping) humorous now and then.

 I’m a writer, editor, avid reader, lay historian.
 My latest book is a collection of short fiction, What You Get at Home (Turnstone Press, 2012).
 I’m also the author of the award-winning novel, This Hidden Thing, several other books, and articles and stories in a variety of periodicals.
 My novella “Mask” was the winner of The Malahat Review’s 2014 novella contest.
 (Please see more about my writing at the relevant pages.)
 I happened to grow up Mennonite, which informs my comment and curiosity, though I prefer the label Anabaptist for the faith piece of it.
-I’m also a Canadian, and inside Canadian, a Manitoban.
+I’m also a Canadian, and inside Canadian, a long-time Manitoban but now resident of British Columbia.
 And I’m a spouse (the H. in the texts is my husband), mother, and grandmother.

 Welcome here! — Dora Dueck

 Author photo by S. Dueck

 NOTE: All rights reserved: all posts/pages on this blog, except for links to other sites or attributed material and comments by others, are the sole and copyrighted property of Dora Dueck and may not be reprinted without permission, except for standard web linking formats.
 To use in other formats, or to contact: dueckdrd (at) gmail.com.